 “Catherine Bohrman’s compact abstractions in alabaster, bronze and marble possess soft edges that belie the magnitude of their density,” says Allen Hoffman, Legislative Liaison and Senior Program Associate for the Connecticut Commission on the Arts.

 Her work has been in galleries throughout the country.
 In New York City she has shown in SoHo and at Lincoln Center.
-She currently is represented by the Izen Miller Gallery in Palm Desert, CA the Galleria de Vault in Healdsburg, CA, the ADC Gallery in Cincinnati, OH and the L'Atelier Berkshires Gallery in Great Barrington, MA.
-On line her work in on Saatchi Art, Blink Art and 1stdibs.
+She currently is represented by the Izen Miller Gallery in Palm Desert, CA and the ADC Gallery in Cincinnati, OH.
+Online her work in on Saatchi Art and Artsy.
 Slides of her sculpture are in the Archives of the National Museum of Women in the Arts, Washington, D.C.
 In 2010 an exhibit in Dubai brought her to the international art scene.
 Catherine has lectured on stone sculpting at schools and professional organizations, teaching the history and techniques of sculpting.
 She is an Associate of the National Sculpture Society and in May, 2019 she represented the Society at the Plein Air Convention in San Francisco.
-Also this winter 2020 she exhibited in modern works from the National Sculpture Society at Sparks Gallery in San Diego, CA. She is in Who’s Who of American Women, and has been a member of the Washington Sculptors Group, the Connecticut Women Artists, Inc. the Uncommon Chiselers (a group of noted women sculptors) and four Connecticut art societies and is a member of the Pacific Rim Sculptors and the Sebastopol Center for the Arts in CA where she is a participating artist in its annual Art at the Source event.
+Also this winter 2020 she exhibited in modern works from the National Sculpture Society at Sparks Gallery in San Diego, CA. She is in Who’s Who of American Women, and has been a member of the Washington Sculptors Group, the Connecticut Women Artists, Inc. the Uncommon Chiselers (a group of noted women sculptors), four Connecticut art societies and is a member of the Pacific Rim Sculptors and the Sebastopol Center for the Arts in CA where she is a participating artist in its annual Art at the Source event.
 This year with the pandemic it is called SAVOS, SebARTS Virtual Open Studios.
 She is a life-member of both the National League of American Pen Women where she has served on the national and both Connecticut and California local boards, and the Greenwich Art Society where she served as a vice-president on its board for 16 years.
 Catherine has also volunteered as an information specialist for five years at the Smithsonian Institutions’ Hirshhorn Museum of Contemporary Art, American Art And Portrait Gallery and Renwick Gallery in Washington, DC.